 After this, we asked her if she will take writing as her career.
 She replied: “I am a keen and a passionate writer.
 I do have a way with words or say words have a way with me.
 But to think of it as a profession seems unrealistic and a career in writing might not be my cup of tea.”

-Her favorite pass times apart from writing are dancing where she added this and burst out to a laugh….
+Her favorite pass times apart from writing are dancing where she added this and burst out into a laugh….
 She also loves watching lawn tennis…

 Any new book you are preparing to launch or writing for your fans?
 This was our question to her… where she replied –“All the overwhelming and affirmative response I have received for IABY has been quite encouraging.
 It has surely motivated me to start on my second one!
 Let’s see how long it takes.
 I hope to finish it pronto.”

-On asking her about the cover design & publisher of her book, she thanked her publisher, MAHAVEER… for their constant support and guidance shown towards her and all the neophytes who are under their protective wings.
+On asking her about the cover design & publisher of her book, she thanked her publisher, MAHAVEER for their constant support and guidance have shown towards her and all the neophytes who are under their protective wings.

 We asked her if she wanna deliver any message to her fans.